ideas & advice

 • Get approval.
 Talk to your officiant to make sure personal vows are even allowed.
 Some religions object to non-secular expressions during the wedding ceremony.
 Even with the go-ahead, submit your personalized vows to your officiant for review before the big day; he or she may have specific objections or even helpful ideas.

 • Establish an estimated length.
-Your audience will find it odd and even comical if one rambles for 5 minutes will the other says 10 words.
+Your audience will find it odd and even comical if one rambles for 5 minutes while the other says 10 words.

 • Be succinct.
 Overly lengthy wedding vows may lose your audience and will only increase the potential for error.